nodemcu/nodemcu-firmware/docs/en/lua-modules/imap.md

 | :----- | :-------------------- | :---------- | :------ |
 | 2015-03-12 | [AllAboutEE](https://github.com/AllAboutEE) | [AllAboutEE](https://github.com/AllAboutEE) | [imap.lua](../../../lua_modules/email/imap.lua) |

-This Lua module provides simple implementation of [IMAP 4rev1](http://www.faqs.org/rfcs/rfc2060.html) protocol that can be used to read e-mails.
+This Lua module provides a simple implementation of an [IMAP 4rev1](http://www.faqs.org/rfcs/rfc2060.html) protocol that can be used to read e-mails.

 ### Require